There are two versions of this file: an html and a pdf.

 GW: Grolemund and Wickham.
 2017.
 R for Data Science. r4ds.had.co.nz.

 In my view, social science should be a collaborative activity.
 But in this class, I want you to learn how to do social science, not just do social science.
-With that somewhat different goal in mind, I want you to work on your own for the homework submission, with one exception.
-The exception is that I encourage you to seek help by asking questions on Slack.
-See below for more about getting help.
+With that somewhat different goal in mind, you need to find the proper balance between working alone and with others.
+I simply ask that you make sure that collaboration is helping you learn and not helping you complete the assignment.

 Excused absences include documented illness, deaths in the family and other documented crises, call to active military duty or jury duty, religious holy days, and official University activities.
 These absences will be accommodated in a way that does not arbitrarily penalize students who have a valid excuse.
 Consideration will also be given to students whose dependent children experience serious illness.